 Managing a rental property doesn't have to mean expensive software built for corporate property managers.
 The market for independent landlords has matured significantly — you now have options ranging from fully free to enterprise-grade, and the right choice depends entirely on how many units you own, what you need to do, and how much you want to spend.

 We evaluated six platforms across pricing, ease of use, tenant screening, lease management, online rent collection, maintenance tracking, and reporting.
 Here's what we found.
+Landlords considering free tools should also read our guide on why free property management software carries hidden risks.

 Our Top Pick — Best Value